CatChenal/CatChenal.github.io/_posts/2021-04-27-Installing_Z3_on_Windows_10x64_Update.md

 # Overview
 The purpose of this post is to show how the Z3 library can be added to any compatible virtual environment on a Windows 10x64 machine.
+I followed the steps listed in __Workflow__ to successful installation of Z3 on my current system, Windows 10x64.
+I used two sources: the [Z3 README file [RM]](https://github.com/Z3Prover/z3) and the additional instructions from [issue [916]](https://github.com/Z3Prover/z3/issues/916).
 As the Z3 solver is written in C++, it first needs compiling or building.
 The build step yields an executable file `z3.exe` and its accompanying library `libz3.dll`, along with a `python/z3` folder.
 Note that as per [Dependencies in [RM]](https://github.com/Z3Prover/z3#dependencies), Python3 is required to build Z3 as well as Visual Studio.
 In order to use Z3 within python, you need to install its wrapper `z3_solver`, typically in a virtual environment &mdash; or in multiple environments; this is detailed in __Step 2__.

 # Workflow
-These are the steps I followed for a successful installation of Z3 on my current system, Windows 10x64.
-I used two sources: the [Z3 README file [RM]](https://github.com/Z3Prover/z3) and the additional instructions from [issue [916]](https://github.com/Z3Prover/z3/issues/916).
  1. Build Z3 with python on Windows 10x64
     1.0 Install Visual Studio
     1.1 Create a local repo for Z3 by cloning the public __latest stable release__